Saturday, October 24, 2015

 Ex Machina looks great, by virtue of the clean cinematography, the atmospheric lighting and the clever set design.
 The story is almost exclusively set in Nathan's villa and lab.
 His modernist living quarters perfectly fit Nathan's hipster image of a trendy, innovative IT billionaire à la Steve Jobs.
 But the claustrophobic lab, where Ava 'lives', feels appropriately sinister.

 Ava herself -the shining star of Ex Machina- looks nothing less than spectacular, thanks to great special effects that give her both a human and mechanical appearance, illustrating her ambiguous nature.
-She reminded us somewhat of the mysterious, ambivalent 'women' Scarlett Johansson 'inhabits' in Her and in the brilliant sci-fi thriller Under the Skin (2013) by Jonathan Glazer; also nonhuman creatures who, like Ava, are curious to find out what makes humans human.
+She reminds me somewhat of the mysterious, ambivalent 'women' Scarlett Johansson 'inhabits' in her and in the brilliant sci-fi mystery Under the Skin (2013) by Jonathan Glazer (read our review); also nonhuman creatures who, like Ava, are curious to find out what makes humans human.

-Besides the three main characters of Ex Machina, there's also the smaller part of Kyoko: an enigmatic Asian housemaid (played by the Japanese actress Sonoya Mizuno), who works in Nathan's villa as his personal assistant (in all ways imaginable...).
+Besides the three main characters of Ex Machina (Caleb, Nathan an Ava), there's also the smaller part of Kyoko: an enigmatic Asian housemaid (played by the Japanese actress Sonoya Mizuno), who works in Nathan's villa as his personal assistant (in all ways imaginable...).
 And that's it: apart from some extra's at the beginning and end of the film, the cast of Ex Machina essentialy consists of only four actors.
 Yet, this turns out to be enough and never boring.

-Oscar Isaac was the right choice for the secretive and slippery genius Nathan.
-Domhnall Gleeson looks and acts appropriately nerdy for a predictable and thus manipulable programmer, but he excudes also a degree of inner strenght, which makes the Irish actor appropriate for the role of Caleb, who is a nerd, but not a pushover.
+Oscar Isaac was the right choice for the role of the secretive and slippery genius Nathan.
+Domhnall Gleeson looks and acts appropriately nerdy for a young, predictable and thus manipulable programmer, but he excudes also a degree of inner strenght, which makes the Irish actor a good fit for the role of Caleb, who is a nerd but not a pushover.
 Sonoya Mizuno plays her part of the tacit maid Kyoko with bone-dry perfection.
 And Alicia Vikander is brilliant as the fascinating robot Ava, who sometimes looks more sensual than a real woman.
-You believe that it's a machine, but you also feel for her as if she's a flesh and blood woman.
+You believe that it's a machine, but you also feel for her as if she's a real flesh and blood woman.

 Intelligent

 Garland's screenplay builds its suspense slowly.
-But meanwhile, there's room for some subtle comedy, e.g. in the hilarious little scene where Nathan and Kyoko engage in a funny synchronized disco dance to the funky R&B song Get Down Saturday Night by Oliver Cheatham from 1983.
+But meanwhile, there's room for some subtle comedy, e.g. in the hilarious little scene where Nathan and Kyoko engage in a funny synchronized disco dance to the funky 1983 R&B song Get Down Saturday Night by Oliver Cheatham.
 The rest of the soundtrack consists largely of simple, organic synthesizer music that feels threatening in the right places, without distracting from what's happening on screen.

 The intelligent screenplay is anything but artificial (pun intended), which contributes to the credibility of the story.
 Except in a crucial scene during the surprising finale, where Nathan behaves less cautious than one would expect from a visionary genius.
 Ex Machina could also have benefited from some more suspense.